bonesmoses/tab_tier/doc/pg_tier.md

 Usage
 =====

-The pg_tier extension works by maintaining a base table and all children based on some very simple constraints.
+The tab_tier extension works by maintaining a base table and all children based on some very simple constraints.
 Let's make a very basic schema and fake data now:

     CREATE SCHEMA comm;